AlexHmelevski/AHJSONSerializer/README.md

 }
 ```

-Once your class implements `JSONDecodable`, ObjectMapper allows you to easily convert to and from JSON.
+Once your class implements `JSONDecodable`, AHJSONSerializer allows you to easily convert to and from JSON.

 Convert a JSON string to a model object:
 ```swift